How Christian is Modern Self-Esteem?

 My twelve year old self had a violent temper.
 My fuse was short, and my blasts of anger detonated at insults as unexpectedly as bursts of laughter …

 I often wonder if the greatest problem facing the modern world is the loss of wonder.
 When we were kids, every day brought awe and wonder.
-Our first …
+As …

 A few weeks ago, I spoke with someone who felt horrible about forgetting a commitment.
 She felt her accidental negligence caused unnecessary stress …